 Guidance

-SKYNET is a family of military communications satellites, currently operated for the MOD, that provides strategic communication services to the UK Armed Forces and allies.
-SKYNET 5 is the most recent generation of this family.
+SKYNET is the MOD’s satellite communications (SATCOM) capability, and specifically a family of military communications satellites which provide strategic communication services to the UK Armed Forces and our allies.
+The SKYNET 5 satellites are the most recent generation of UK military satellites.

-The SKYNET Enduring Capability (SKEC) programme will deliver the next era of satellite communications (SATCOM) to the MOD using new space assets and a way to monitor and control them.
+The SKYNET 6 Programme is exploiting technological advances to deliver the next generation of military communication satellites to MOD.
+The SKEC project will deliver the next era of SATCOM to the MOD using new space assets, and a way to monitor and control them.
 These assets will also be supported by additional commercial services to provide a reliable and robust communications service.

 About SKEC

-The MOD SKEC team are currently defining the future of the MOD’s satellite communications capabilities.
-New technologies and services in the space sector are emerging all the time, along with new threats, risks and hazards as space gets busier and more competitive.
+The MOD SKEC team are delivering the future of the MOD’s satellite communications capabilities.
+New technologies and services in the space sector are emerging all the time, along with new threats, risks and hazards as space gets more congested and contested.

 The SKEC space segment will consist of two separate procurements, as follows: